sbstndb/subsetix/subsetix_amr2/README.md

 The package exposes:

-- `subsetix_amr2.geometry.TwoLevelGeometry` – construct AMR layouts from dense
+- `subsetix_amr2.geometry.TwoLevelGeometry` – build AMR layouts directly from
-  refinement masks and keep the corresponding `IntervalSet` representations.
+  interval-based refinement masks and keep the corresponding `IntervalSet` representations.
-- `subsetix_amr2.fields` – coarse/fine synchronisation helpers operating on
+- `subsetix_amr2.fields` – coarse/fine synchronisation helpers working with
-  dense CuPy arrays while respecting the geometry.
+  interval-backed fields while respecting the geometry.
 - `subsetix_amr2.regrid` – gradient-based mask generation and grading helpers.

 The goal is to decouple AMR-specific logic from higher level demos so that